Education Classes & Events

 Join the Oklahoma History Center and instructor John Hernadez, artist and director of the Great Plains Museum in Lawton, in learning the art of decorative gourds.
 Students will learn how to transform an ordinary gourd into an unique expression of their own creativity.
 The class is on November 14, 2015, from 10 a.m. to 4 p.m.
 Students, age fifteen and above, will learn the basics of the stitch and weaving pine needles, explore the museum's gourd work example, where to obtain supplies, coloration techniques, and enjoy lunch.
 You can find out more information about John by visiting www.fromthevineok.com/fromthevinestudi.html Cost for the class is $100 and class size is limited to twelve students.
 Registration is required.
 The class is suitable for beginning, intermediate, and advanced students.
 For more information or to register, please contact email@example.com or (405) 522-3602.
 You may also register online.

 American Indian Heritage Month

-The Oklahoma History Center is celebrating American Indian Heritage Month with activities throughout the month of November.
+The Oklahoma History Center is celebrating American Indian Heritage Month with activities throughout the month.

-Join us November 8 for a day exploring traditional men's clothing including demonstrations from 10 a.m. to 2 p.m.
-On November 22 we will explore traditional hunting with demonstrations and live exhibitions from 10 a.m. to 2 p.m.
+Join us November 21 for a day of traditional children's games and clothing with demonstrations and exhibitions from 10 a.m. to 2 p.m.
 All events are free with museum admission.
 For more information please contact firstname.lastname@example.org or (405) 522-3602.

 Deck the Halls

-Load up the family and come "Deck the Halls" with us at the Oklahoma History Center on December 6 from 10 a.m. to 12 p.m.
-This family friendly event will include activities and a chance to meet a variety of historical Mr. and Mrs. Clauses.
+Load up the family and come "Deck the Halls" with us at the Oklahoma History Center on December 5 from 10 a.m. to 12 p.m.
+This family-friendly event will include activities and a chance to meet a variety of historical Mr. and Mrs. Clauses.
 This event is free with admission to the museum.
 For more information please contact email@example.com or (405) 522-3602.